-www.arts.auckland.ac.nz/ba
+arts.auckland.ac.nz/career

 We are living in a time of unprecedented change.
-New career possibilities are emerging, and the ways in which we work continue to evolve.
+New career possibilities and ways of working are emerging.
 With the knowledge and skills gained from a BA, your career opportunities are not limited to any one industry, approach or pathway.